Millwall

-Millwall is a district on the western and southern side of the Isle of Dogs, in east London, England, in the London Borough of Tower Hamlets.
+Millwall (/ˈmɪlwɔːl/) is a district on the western and southern side of the Isle of Dogs, in east London, England, in the London Borough of Tower Hamlets.
 It lies to the immediate south of Canary Wharf and Poplar, north of Greenwich and Deptford, east of Rotherhithe, west of Cubitt Town, and has a long shoreline along London's Tideway, part of the River Thames.
 It was part of the County of Middlesex and from 1889, following the passing of the Local Government Act 1888, the County of London; it later became part of Greater London in 1965.

 Millwall had a population of 23,084 in 2011 and includes Island Gardens, The Quarterdeck and The Space.

 History

 A map showing the Millwall ward of Poplar Metropolitan Borough as it appeared in 1916.

 Millwall is a smaller area of land than an average parish, as it was part of Poplar until the 19th century when it became heavily industrialised, containing the workplaces and homes of a few thousand dockside and shipbuilding workers.
 Among its factories were the shipbuilding ironworks of William Fairbairn, much of which survives as today's Burrells Wharf.
 It was in this era also that Millwall F.C. was founded, in 1885, as Millwall Rovers.
 First nicknamed 'the Dockers' before becoming 'the Lions', the team moved south of the river to New Cross in 1910, however a set of amateur football pitches remain, adjoining Cubitt Town alongside the City Farm that was added in the 20th century.

 Originally known as Marshwall, the area acquired its new name with its breakaway from its former parish of Poplar.
 The replacement was due to the large number of windmills built on the river wall in the 18th century.